Galladite27/SHU-ASE-2025/documents/backlog.md

 Rather than over-complicate things with Jira or Trello, we have decided that the scope of the project and the number of things to do only warrants a simple way of tracking our backlog.
 Also, this file can be included in the published releases, produced as evidence at the end of each sprint period.

 # Todo
-* Do research into an AI feature we can add but don't actually implement it

 # Ongoing (sprint todo)